 Suspect in UMC stabbings jailed on murder count

-A man accused of stabbing two people at University Medical Center early Thursday, killing one, has been jailed on suspicion of murder and other charges.
+A man accused of stabbing two people early Thursday at University Medical Center, killing one, has been jailed on suspicion of murder and other charges.

-A man accused of stabbing two people at University Medical Center early Thursday, killing one, has been jailed on suspicion of murder and other charges.
+A man accused of stabbing two people early Thursday at University Medical Center, killing one, has been jailed on suspicion of murder and other charges.

-Las Vegas police had not publicly released the suspect’s name as of early Friday, but Clark County Detention Center records indicate Michael Dion Earl, 48, was booked at the jail under the same event number that police generated for the stabbing at the Las Vegas hospital.
-In addition to murder, Earl was being held on counts of assault and battery all with use of a deadly weapon, jail records show.
+Las Vegas police had not publicly released the suspect’s name as of early Friday, but Clark County Detention Center records indicate that Michael Dion Earl, 48, was booked at the jail under the same event number that police generated for the stabbing at the hospital.
+In addition to murder, Earl was being held on counts of assault and battery with a deadly weapon, jail records show.

-Earl was scheduled for an initial appearance in Las Vegas Justice Court at 9 a.m.
+Although an initial appearance was scheduled for Friday morning, Earl refused to appear in court and was returned back to custody at the jail.
+Hearing Master Daniel Westmeyer ordered him held without bail until his next court appearance, scheduled for Tuesday morning.

+Police Lt.
+Jason Johansson said the stabbings occurred at 1:50 a.m. in a secured area of the hospital where psychiatric patients are treated.

 Both victims were men in their 20s, Johansson said.

-UMC issued a statement Thursday afternoon saying they were working with police and that the Las Vegas Valley is in need for additional mental health services, including psychiatric emergency rooms, crisis stabilization and outpatient mental health services.
+University Medical Center issued a statement Thursday saying the hospital was working with police and that the Las Vegas Valley is in need of additional mental health services, including psychiatric emergency rooms, crisis stabilization and outpatient mental health services.

 “With few of these specialized facilities in our community, behavioral health patients are frequently transported to acute care hospitals like UMC solely to receive medical clearance,” the hospital stated.
 “In many cases, acute care hospitals are not the correct setting for behavioral health patients.
 Unfortunately, every hospital in Southern Nevada faces similar challenges.”